slu-soc1120/syllabus/docs/honorsOverview.md

 Honors Response Papers     65 pts    x3         200 pts   25.00%

 To keep the points simple, 5 points will automatically be added to the sum of your three repsonse papers so that they total to a possible 200 points (since `65 x 3 = 195`).

+The information listed in Sections 4.4.1 through 4.4.3 still applies to honors students, except that incompletes are based on 660 points of work being submitted.